shash2k2/-Shaswat-Mistry-21JE0873-IoT/README.md

 It also contains mobile control via bluetooth, to force control upon the switches and have mobile control over the switches.

-Arduino UNO, Relay modules, Bluetooth module, Force Dependent Resistors and some other basic components were used
+Arduino UNO, Relay modules, Bluetooth module, Force Dependent Resistors and some other basic components were used.

+(P.S.
+The code is still on halt since I require the force dependent resistors, bluetooth module to test out functionality) (Need a collection of data on the analog readings of the FDRs to determine the allowed variance to not add to count)